Table of Contents

 For less than $100 shipped, the WODmaster could be on your doorstep ready for pain.
 Sure, it's not as glamorous or adjustable as our top pick, but it will get the job done and should be able to do so for many years.

 The biggest benefit besides the price of the WODmaster is its ability to hug the body closely.
 It only takes one workout with a loose-fitting weight vest to realize the importance of fit during training.
 Your mind should be focused on the workout, not your equipment.
 For these reasons, the WODmaster Weight Vest is our budget pick.
+See my guide to the 10 most important budget home tips here.

 Best Flat Bench